rikels/SMMBAPI/Readme.md

 Open a terminal and go to the directory you placed the script in.
 Open up Python and import smmbapi.<br />
 In Python just run a command like this smmbapi.smmbapi(ID)<br />
 <b>Example:</b> smmbapi.smmbapi("A917-0000-00E3-0C15")<br />
-This will return a dictionary with all the information retrieved from the site.
+This will return a dictionary with all the information retrieved from the site. <br />
+If the given ID isn't correct, the script will only return 404 (Notf found).<br />
 Here's a simple tree structure:<br />
 ```
 Results
 ├── Header